 John said to the crowds coming out to be baptized by him, “You brood of vipers!
 Who warned you to flee from the coming wrath?
 Produce fruit in keeping with repentance.
 And do not begin to say to yourselves, ‘We have Abraham as our father.’
 For I tell you that out of these stones God can raise up children for Abraham.
 The ax is already at the root of the trees, and every tree that does not produce good fruit will be cut down and thrown into the fire.”

 Uh oh.
 This really is the Moses Story.
 Because what’s John saying here?
 “Uh, sorry folks, just ‘getting baptized’ won’t save you.
 Just ‘passing through the Red Sea’ won’t save you.
 Just being ‘a son of Abraham’ won’t save you.
 God’s judgement is here!
 The axe is already falling!
 If you don’t follow my instructions, you’re going to get it in the neck!”

-The guy is harsh.
-But history is definitely on his side: God judged Israel for unbelief in Moses’ time; he judged Israel for corruption in Elijah’s time — and John’s time is exactly like Elijah’s time…so it’s not looking good, friends!
+Wow.
+This guy is harsh.
+But history is definitely on his side: God judged Israel for unbelief in Moses’ time; he judged Israel for corruption in Elijah’s time — and John’s time is exactly like Elijah’s time…it’s not looking good, friends!

 Whew!
 Okay!
 I can do that!
 I can produce good fruit, and if I can produce enough good fruit, then God won’t judge me.
 Got it, John!
 Thanks!

 But is that really John’s message?
 Is he really saying, “Be good!
 Do good deeds!
 Be a good person, and God will let you pass”?

 No, he’s not.
 In fact, it’s just the opposite.
 The order is very important: